 - learn a lot about their own and others’ writing processes.

-If the student is interested, you'll also want to contact your department chair about cost sharing with the Writing Programs.
+If the student is interested, you'll also want to contact your department chair about cost.
 Graduate student Fellows make $600 per semester.
-The Writing Programs will pay for half of this cost.
+The Writing Programs can sometimes cost-share with departments who cannot fully fund the $600 on their own.
+In these cases, the Writing Programs will pay for half of this cost.
 To participate in cost sharing, your department will need to make payment at least two weeks before the beginning of the semester in which you wish to work with a Writing Fellow.

-Please contact your prospective Fellows and your department chair as early as possible in order to meet the May 1 deadline for Fall and the November 1 deadline for Spring.
+Please contact your prospective Fellows and your department chair as early as possible in order to meet the deadlines (see above for dates).
 We recommend beginning the process a few weeks in advance of these deadlines.

 Missed the Writing Fellows deadline or don't have access to Graduate Students?